How Can We Change the World?

 These changes will take place one by one, of course, not all at once.
 In many political situations today, you can see how things have changed with lightning speed, and it may seem difficult to keep up with all that’s happening.
 But there is so much power in communication, in bringing forth what you want to share with others.

 We can remember how much power there is in our genuine motivation and our heart of kindness.
-When we communicate with a sense of centeredness and balance, with genuine love, with a sense of generosity and joy in giving, then we’re not just trying to change someone’s mind.
-Instead, when we share, we are opening up the space for others to make their own choice about what we are saying.
+When we communicate with a sense of centeredness and balance, with genuine love, with a sense of generosity and joy in giving, then we’re not just trying to change someone’s ind.
+Instead, when we share, we are opening up the space for others to make their own choice about what we are sayin

-Seven Tips for Changing the World
+Tips for Changing the World: An Exercise

 3. Work toward positivity, so you don’t get stuck in negative thinking.
+What is your positive motivation for engaging in this cause?
+Why are you likely to accomplish this positive result?

 The teachings presented in this article were originally given by Dzogchen Ponlop Rinpoche in Seattle, Washington and Taipei in 2016, and in San Antonio, Texas in 2018.